pip-services/pip-services-docs/content/en/net/sqlserver/persistence/identifiable_sqlserver_persistence.md

 > `public virtual` Task\<T\> GetOneByIdAsync(string correlationId, K id)

-- **correlationId**: string - (optional) transaction id used to trace execution through a call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **id**: K - id of data item to be retrieved.
 - **returns**: Task\<T\> - data item

 #### SetAsync
 Sets a data item.
-If the data item exists it updates it, otherwise it creates a new data item.
+If the data item exists, it updates it.
+Otherwise, it creates a new data item.

 > `public virtual` Task\<T\> SetAsync(string correlationId, T item)

-- **correlationId**: string - (optional) transaction id used to trace execution through a call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **item**: T - item to be set.
 - **returns**: Task\<T\> - updated item